-Christie was the representative for Maryland’s 6th congressional district and was a Republican.
+Christie was the representative for Maryland’s 6th congressional district as a Republican.
 He served from 1799 to 1801.

 He was previously the representative for Maryland’s 6th congressional district as a Republican from 1795 to 1797; and the representative for Maryland’s 6th congressional district as a Republican from 1793 to 1795.